penchord/web/project_pages/samuel_1.md

 NIHR HS&DR Project: 17/99/89: £330K Use of simulation and machine learning to identify key levers for maximising the disability benefit of intravenous thrombolysis in acute stroke pathways.
 Feb 2019 - August 2021 [link](https://fundingawards.nihr.ac.uk/award/17/99/89)

+## Patient and carer involvement

+We have a very engaged patient and carer involvement group.
+They have helped shape our work in important ways:

+* They have constantly encouraged the project to focus on patient outcomes above thrombolysis use and thrombolysis targets.
+* They provide a critical audience for developing and testing ways to explain complex machine learning methods in easily understandable ways.
+* They help the project prioritise what to communicate from the project's extensive work.

 ## Project web sites (with Python code)

 [SAMueL-1 online book of all work](https://samuel-book.github.io/samuel-1/introduction/intro.html)